Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/types.rst

    :doc:`Armatures </rigging/armatures/index>` are used for :doc:`rigging </rigging/introduction>`
    3D models in order to make them poseable and animateable.
 Lattice
-   :doc:`Lattice </rigging/lattice>` Lattices are non-renderable wireframes, commonly used for taking additional control over other objects with help of the :doc:`Lattice Modifier </modeling/modifiers/deform/lattice>`.
+   :doc:`Lattices </rigging/lattice>` are non-renderable wireframes, commonly used for taking additional control over other objects with help of the :doc:`Lattice Modifier </modeling/modifiers/deform/lattice>`.
 Empty
    :doc:`Empties </modeling/empties>` are null objects that are simple visual transform nodes that do not render.